schmidt-x/ahk_lib/RawHID/README.md

 	}

 	try {
-		; Max length of an output buffer is device.OutputBufferSize (32 bytes if it's QMK device) outputBuffer := [1, 2, 3, 4, 5]
+		; Max Length of an output buffer is device.OutputBufferSize (32 if it's QMK device) outputBuffer := [1, 2, 3, 4, 5]

 		device.Write(outputBuffer, &err)